 The CImA professional qualification is regarded highly by employers around the world because of its relevance to business.
 CImA updates the syllabus every four years, based on the key skills that employers and the market demand.
 The last update was in 2010.

-The CImA qualification consists of fifteen exams including a final case study.
+The CImA qualification consists of sixteen exams including three case study exam.
 You also need to gain three years of practical work experience.

 You will gain expertise in three main areas:

 The three exams at this level focus on subjects like project management, relationship management, analysis of financial accounts and budgeting.
-Students who pass all three management level subjects will be awarded the CImA advanced diploma in management accounting.
+Students who pass all three management level subjects and a case study exam will be awarded the CImA advanced diploma in management accounting.

-The three exams at this level build on previous knowledge and cover change management, performance evaluation and strategy implementation and managing financial risk.
+The three exams at this level build on previous knowledge and Cover Strategic Management, Risk Management and Financial Strategy.